enlore/cognition-kit/README.md

 After loading in cognition, the `cognition.init()` method takes a jQuery selection and a path.
-The path, that second arg, references the app's entry point, the first ancestor cog, the genesis cog, the progenitor.
+The path, that second arg, references the app's entry point, the first ancestor cog, the genesis cog, the progenitor cog.
+It's an absolute path that points to `PROJECT_ROOT/dist/app/index.html`.